Deerfield, Illinois: Transportation

 Deerfield has two Metra stations connecting it to Chicago Union Station, Deerfield and Lake Cook Road, both on the Milwaukee District North Line.
 Several Pace buses, routes 627, 631, 632, 633, 634, and 635, connect the Lake Cook Road station to corporate offices in the area during rush hour periods.
 Deerfield is also served by Pace Bus route 471.
 Two Amtrak services, the Empire Builder and the Hiawatha, pass through but do not stop in Deerfield.

 Deerfield is connected to several arterial roadways and interstate highways, including Deerfield Road, Lake-Cook Road, Illinois Route 43, I-94 and I-294.

 O'Hare International Airport is the nearest airport to Deerfield.

 Deerfield has several bike trails, including some that connect to neighboring communities, Lake Michigan, the Chicago Botanic Garden and the Des Plaines River Trail.

-In the 1990s, Deerfield was one of six communities that competed to receive a prototype personal rapid transit system that the Regional Transit Authority was planning to build.
+In the 1990s, Deerfield was one of six communities that competed to receive a prototype personal rapid transit system that the Northern Illinois Transit Authority was planning to build.
 A proposal by Rosemont was instead selected, and such a system was ultimately never built.

 Utilities

 The village purchases its water in bulk from Highland Park to distribute to residents and businesses.
-An emergency water line connects Deerfield to Northbrook in the event that either town loses its water service.
 Deerfield operates its own sewage treatment plant on Hackberry Lane, with the outflow entering the a branch of the Chicago River.
 A new wastewater treatment plant was completed in 2013 on the site of the existing plant.
+An emergency water line connects Deerfield to Northbrook in the event that either town loses its water service.
 Lakeshore Recycling provides solid waste, recycling, and composting services within Deerfield.

 Deerfield is a part of the CS^{2} Residential Community Solar Program, which lets residents purchase solar energy credits via subscription and apply them towards their electric bill.
 North Shore Gas provides natural gas to Deerfield businesses and residents.